A Survey on Video Diffusion Models: Challenges and Future Trends

 \section{Challenges and Future Trends}

-Despite the fact that diffusion-based methods have achieved significant advances in video generation, editing and understanding, there still exists certain open problems worthy of exploration.
-In this section, we summarize the current challenges and potential future directions.
+Despite the fact that diffusion-based methods have achieved significant advances in video generation, editing and understanding, there are still certain open problems worthy of exploration.
+In this section, we summarize the current challenges and potential future trends.
+We have also provided qualitative results in Fig.~\ref{fig:future} to illustrate the current limitations and future trends.

-$\bullet$ \textbf{Collecting Large-scale Video-Text Datasets} The substantial achievements in Text-to-Image synthesis are primarily stemmed from the availability of billions of high-quality (text, image) pairs.
+$\bullet$ \textbf{Collecting Large-scale Video-Text Datasets} The substantial achievements in Text-to-Image synthesis primarily stemmed from the availability of billions of high-quality (text, image) pairs.
 However, the commonly used datasets for Text-to-Video (T2V) tasks are relatively small in scale and gathering equally extensive datasets for video content is a considerably challenging endeavor.
-For example, the WebVid dataset~\cite{webvid} contains only 10 million instances and has a significant drawback of its limited visual quality, with a low resolution of 360P, further compounded by the presence of watermark artifacts.
-While efforts to explore new methods for obtaining datasets are in progress~\cite{videofactory,webvid,VidRD}, there remains a pressing need for improvements in dataset scale, annotation accuracy, and video quality.
+For example, the WebVid dataset~\cite{webvid} contains only 10 million instances and has a significant drawback of its limited visual quality, with a low resolution of 360P, further compounded by watermark artifacts.
+Despite ongoing efforts to develop new methods for obtaining datasets~\cite{videofactory,webvid,VidRD,chen2024panda}, there remains a pressing need to enhance dataset scale, annotation accuracy, and video quality.
+The successes of SVD~\cite{svd} and Sora~\cite{Sora} demonstrate the effectiveness of scaling datasets.
+However, since they used private datasets, high-quality open-source datasets are crucial for video generation research.

+$\bullet$ \textbf{Physical Realism and Long Video Generation} Even the most advanced video diffusion generation models, such as Sora~\cite{Sora}, exhibit some limitations in accurately describing complex scenes, showing inconsistencies in the portrayal of physical principles in videos of complex scenes, such as incorrect simulations of the rigid structure of chairs and unrealistic physical interactions.
+Moreover, most video generation models~\cite{videoLDM, singer2022make, SimDA} currently can only produce videos shorter than 10 seconds.
+Commonly used autoregressive methods~\cite{FlexiFilm} for generating long videos suffer from error accumulation, resulting in poorer quality in later frames.
+Besides, multi-stage coarse-to-fine methods~\cite{nuwaxl} for long video generation can be complex and time-consuming.
+Future efforts should aim to explore more physically accurate and realistic video generation, as well as consistency and stability in long video synthesis.